 The University of Pittsburgh at Titusville (Pitt-Titusville) is a regional campus of the University of Pittsburgh.
-While Pitt-Titusville provides career-oriented programs for those interested in an associate degree, it also offers more than 100 relocation and transfer programs for students pursuing baccalaureate or professional degrees.
+Currently, it offers an Assoicate Degree in Nursing and Associate Degree in Physical Therapist Assistant.
 Pitt-Titusville also provides a cultural event series, lecture series, and community service projects, as part of its mission to serve the region as an educational, cultural, and economic resource.

 The campus is in northwestern Pennsylvania in the pleasant residential city of Titusville.
 The city's historic significance, as the site of the first commercially successful oil well, brings countless visitors to the area throughout the year.
 The University of Pittsburgh affiliation, the excellent physical environment, and the small class sizes combine to make Pitt-Titusville an especially favorable setting for new college students.
-Pitt-Titusville offers the advantages of a liberal arts college and the resources, diversity, and prestige of a major research university.
+Pitt-Titusville offers the unique combination of small-school atmosphere and the resources, diversity, and prestige of a major research university.